 Galleria Ca’ d’Oro was established in 1970 in Rome by Antonio Porcella.
 Antonio is the son of Amadore Porcella, one of the most notable art critics of his time who wrote for L’Osservatore Romano, the newspaper of Vatican City.
 Amadore was also the grandson of Alpinolo Porcella, a personal friend of recognized Italian masters including Filippo de Pisis and Giorgio de Chirico.
 Galleria Ca’ d’Oro is viewed as one of Rome’s leading contemporary art galleries.
 Antonio remained active in the art world until November 2020 and was a Vice President of the de Chirico Foundation in Rome.

-Antonio’s daughter and fourth generation Porcella to work in the art business, began working alongside her father in Galleria Ca’ d’Oro Rome twenty years ago and also began managing the gallery’s daily operations.
+Antonio’s daughter and fourth-generation Porcella in the art business have begun working alongside her father in Galleria Ca’ d’Oro Rome 20 years ago, and also began managing the gallery’s daily operations.

 Giorgio de Chirico and Antonio Porcella

-In September 2014, Gloria opened a third branch of the Galleria Ca’ d’Oro in New York City.
+In September 2014, Gloria opened the third branch of the Galleria Ca’ d’Oro in New York City.
 In 2017, the gallery moved to its current location in Chelsea.